Protect your family from pests. Find out how to prevent and treat your pest problems.

 Wasps and Bees

-Protect your family from stinging insects
+🎯 Protect your family from stinging insects

-Being stung by a wasp or bee is a painful experience and can be life threatening to anyone who may be allergic to stings.
+Being stung by a wasp or bee is a painful experience and can be life-threatening to anyone who may be allergic to stings.

 However, it is possible to reduce these risks by taking sensible precautions when outdoors and ensuring that wasp or bee nests are properly managed.

-Treating insect stings
+🎯 Treating insect stings

-Insect stings are uncomfortable and can often be distressing particularly if suffering from several stings.
+Insect stings are uncomfortable and can often be distressing, particularly if suffering from several stings.

 However, the risks of being stung can be minimized by destroying wasp nests in or near the home and taking some basic precautions when outside.

-Allergies to Insect Stings
+🎯 Allergies to Insect Stings

-Some people are much more sensitive to insect stings than others and young children tend to be particularly sensitive.
+Some people are much more sensitive to insect stings than others, and young children tend to be particularly sensitive.

-However, three percent of the population are extremely allergic to the insect stings.
+However, three percent of the population are extremely allergic to insect stings.
 An allergy to insect stings can develop at any time, even if they have not reacted to a previous sting.

 Call an ambulance immediately if someone has a severe reaction to an insect sting.
+Symptoms may include fainting, dizziness, nausea, or difficulty in breathing or swallowing.

-Symptons of an allergic reaction
+🎯 Symptoms of an allergic reaction

 For those with a moderate allergy to stings, there may be more general swelling around the wound.
 Consult your doctor if the swelling is severe or persistent.